 We knew the water was not consumable in Cuba, and heard the warnings about brushing your teeth with the water.

-Sooo, one evening, toward the end of our stay, I brushed my teeth with the water.
+Toward the end of our stay, I was on autopilot ( I guess ) and brushed my teeth with the water.

 We can't be sure if this was the entry point, it could have been some leftover fish, but "IT" was in me, which I will refer to as the "Cuban" from here on out.